shinyamagami/WSU_courses/README.md

 Welcome to WSU_In_Person gem!

+This gem was supposed to provide all the "WEB ARR" classes but all classes go online so now it lists up all the classes.

 All non "WEB ARR" classes are in the csv file.
 Please run "ruby main.rb" when you want a newer csv file.
 I don't know the definitions of in-person class and WEB ARR classes.